tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/4/Activities/04-Solidity-Contitionals/README.md

 2. Add a public function named `makeTrade` to the `LatestTrade` contract as follows:

-    * Define an unsigned integer `curren_price` as the unique function's parameter.
+    * Define an unsigned integer `current_price` as the unique function's parameter.

     * Into the body of the function, use an `if` statement to check if the input parameter `current_price` is less than the contract variable `current_price`, if so, set the `trade_type` string variable as "Buy" and set the `previous_price` to the `current_price`.